The History of Orkney: A Local Guide’s Perspective

 The Norse period

 From the late eighth century onwards, Norse settlers reshaped the islands.
 But they did not arrive in an empty landscape.
-Who exactly did they encounter, and how complete was that transition?
-Those questions still invite discussion.
+The question of who they encountered and how that transition unfolded still invites lively discussion today.

 From Norway to Scotland

-Over time, Scottish governance and trade added further layers, yet older traditions persisted beneath them.
+• The Scottish layer: Over time, Scottish governance and trade added further layers, yet older traditions persisted stubbornly beneath them.
+Our dialect remains recognisable even in the furthest corners of the world.

 A living historical landscape